 I think my daughter-in-law handled it best.
-If they ask a question, we would answer.
+If they asked a question, we would answer.
 They would stay all night with us once in a while.
-It was just kind of common to say, “Grandma’s got to lay down.”
+It was just kind of common to say, “Grandma’s got to lie down.”

 Kids are not focused.
 They’re focused on themselves: when they can go play outside, if the sun’s out, what’s for dinner and can they have a treat?

 We didn’t go into any details.
 They knew that their mother worked at a cancer center and that I was going to that same cancer center.
-They were four and six when I got sick, and they didn’t ask a lot of questions.
+They were 4 and 6 when I got sick, and they didn’t ask a lot of questions.
 We didn’t go into any details unless they did.

 VIDEO: CAR T-Cell Therapy and Radiation Therapy